Below this long intro are many sub-sections containing relevant studies.

 22 studies from 7 different countries were analyzed.
 Consumption was associated with sexual aggression in the United States and internationally, among males and females, and in cross-sectional and longitudinal studies.
 Associations were stronger for verbal than physical sexual aggression, although both were significant.
 The general pattern of results suggested that violent content may be an exacerbating factor.

 For a debunking of nearly every naysayer talking point and cherry-picked study see this extensive critique: Debunking “Why Are We Still So Worried About Watching Porn?”, by Marty Klein, Taylor Kohut, and Nicole Prause (2018).
-How to recognize biased articles: They cite Prause et al., 2015 (falsely claiming it debunks porn addiction), while omitting over 3 dozen neurological studies supporting porn addiction.
+How to recognize biased articles: They cite Prause et al., 2015 (falsely claiming it debunks porn addiction), while omitting over 50 neurological studies supporting porn addiction.
+For easy to understand presentations addressing many of the myths propagated by pro-porn researchers or bloggers, see 2 excellent videos by Gabe Deem: “PORN MYTHS – The Truth Behind Addiction And Sexual Dysfunctions“, and “Porn Playbook: Deny, Disinform and Defame“.

 More on addiction